+The position is sometimes advanced that the experience, knowledge and expertise brought to the Boardroom by parties related to the Manager are invaluable.
 City of London believes this argument is flawed.
-City of London believes that a representative from the Manager should routinely be invited to attend Board meetings, but not have the automatic right to attend or vote.
+A representative from the Manager should routinely be invited to attend Board meetings, but not have the automatic right to attend or vote.
 The representative from the Manager should be senior within the management company, but not be responsible for the day to day management of the Fund's assets.
 This allows the Board to communicate more fully and productively with the Manager as there can be less of a confrontational/personal nature to criticism levelled directly at the management team.